 1) Protection from Hurricane Damage

-Impact resistant windows act as a 24/7 protective shield for your home so you and your family stay safe during hurricanes.
+Impact resistant windows act as a 24/7 protective shield for your home.
+So you and your family can stay safe during hurricanes.
 Both the American Architectural Manufacturers Association (AAMA) and the North American Fenestration Standard (NAFS) rigorously test hurricane impact windows for missile projectiles.

 In order to get the stamp of approval, impact resistant windows must undergo two series of tests.
 The first one shoots ten projectiles out of a cannon, followed by a nine-pound piece of lumber, at multiple points of the glass.

 The second test uses a machine to blow varying degrees of pressure against the glass.
 If the hole from the projectile is less than five inches, and does not let anything larger than a three-inch sphere pass through, the hurricane impact windows pass the test.